Working towards zero waste in our cities

 Accra, Ghana

-In 2018, the city dramatically revised its relationship with informal waste collectors, by recognising them as part of municipal waste operations.
-Through formalizing the positions of 850 workers, the city managed to increase waste collection by 10%, especially in low-income areas, and improve recycling, with lower capital requirements compared to using large waste trucks and centralised infrastructure.
-Registered waste collectors collect waste using small motorised tricycles within assigned areas, and then take the waste to the transfer station where they sort recyclables before residual waste is transported to disposal.
+In 2018, the city dramatically revised its relationship with informal waste collectors by recognising them as part of municipal waste operations.
+By formalizing the roles of 850 workers, the city successfully boosted waste collection and recycling by 10%, particularly in low-income areas, with lower capital requirements compared to using large waste trucks and centralised infrastructure.
+Registered waste collectors now use small motorised tricycles to collect waste within designated areas.
+Then, they transport the waste to the transfer station, where recyclables are sorted before residual waste is taken for disposal.

 São Paulo, Brazil